 ZIP – mandatory; ZIP-format number.
 If a combination of Street+City+State exists but does not match with ZIP in a public geo-database, the address data is considered invalid and the claim cannot be sent to PMC.

 Insurance Company – mandatory; intelligent drop-down (drop-down, that can be filtered by text) with a list of Insurance Companies from PMC.
+If the Insurance Company chosen has Block IC=Yes, then it gives an error telling the user "ClaimPay cannot approve claim from this Insurance Company, please remove from this list".

-Claim Number – mandatory; text; at least 4 characters, automatically remove all white-characters
+Claim Number – mandatory; text; at least 4 characters, automatically remove all white-characters.
+If a new Claim is edited and a Claim Number entered already exists in some other Claim in the “Upload New Claims” form, a user should be asked: “Another Claim with the same Claim Number already exists.
+Do you prefer to add a new Claim or just add a new Invoice to the existing Claim?”.
+User can choose “Stay here, I want to create a new Claim” or “Take me to the existing Claim, so I will just add a new Invoice”.

 Policy Number – mandatory; text; at least 4 characters